Report an incident or concern

-When you submit a report, you'll see a reference number.
-Please record this number in case you would like to follow up on your report.
+When you submit a report, you’ll see a reference number.
+You should record this number in case you want to follow up on the report.

-We monitor report submissions during business hours, Monday to Friday.
-We aim to contact you or provide a response to your report as soon as possible.
+We monitor report submissions during business hours, Monday to Friday, and aim to contact you, or provide a response, as soon as possible.

-- something that could be a criminal offence, we can explain the process for formally reporting to the police, and assist you with that process
+- Criminal offences: we can explain the process for formally reporting to the police, and assist you with that process.

-- a Monash student's behaviour, you can decide that you would like to make a formal report of general misconduct.
-General misconduct is any form of unacceptable behaviour that occurs on campus or at an off-campus activity.
-The Responsible Officer for General Misconduct will generally decide how a formal report of general misconduct should be dealt with.
+- Current Monash student behaviour: you can decide to make a formal report of general misconduct, which is any form of unacceptable behaviour that occurred on campus or at an off-campus activity.
+We can explain the general misconduct processes to you.

 If you’ve already decided that you'd like to formally report the issue (e.g. student general misconduct) to Monash University, let us know on the reporting form.